-[&]quot;Noph" The ESV and LSV have "Memphis".
+"Noph" The ESV and LSV have "Memphis".

-30:14 AV ESV LSV

-14 And I will make Pathros desolate, and will set fire in Zoan, and will execute 14 I will make Pathros a desolation and will set fire to Zoan and will execute 14 "I will make Pathros desolate, Set a fire in Zoan, And execute judgments on

-judaments in No. judaments on Thehas Thehes
+30:14 AV ESV LSV 14 And I will make Pathros 14 I will make Pathros a 14 "I will make Pathros desolate, and will set fire in desolation and will set fire to desolate, Set a fire in Zoan, Zoan, and will execute Zoan and will execute And execute judgments on judgments in No. judgments on Thebes.
+Thebes.

-[&]quot;No" Both the ESV and LSV have "Thebes".
+"No" Both the ESV and LSV have "Thebes".

-30:15 AV ESV LSV 15 And I will pour my fury upon Sin , the strength of Egypt; and I will cut off the multitude of No .
-15 And I will pour out my wrath on Pelusium, the stronghold of Egypt, and cut off the multitude of Thebes.
-15 "I will pour out My wrath on Sin, The strong defense of Egypt; I will also cut off the multitude of Thebes.
+30:15 AV ESV LSV 15 And I will pour my fury 15 And I will pour out my 15 "I will pour out My wrath upon Sin , the strength of wrath on Pelusium, the on Sin, The strong defense of Egypt; and I will cut off the stronghold of Egypt, and cut Egypt; I will also cut off the multitude of No . off the multitude of Thebes. multitude of Thebes.

-[&]quot;Sin" The ESV has "Pelusium".
+"Sin" The ESV has "Pelusium".

-[&]quot;No" Both the ESV and LSV have "Thebes".
+"No" Both the ESV and LSV have "Thebes".

-30:16 AV ESV LSV 16 And I will set fire in Egypt: Sin shall have great pain, and No shall be rent asunder, and Noph shall have distresses daily.
-16 And I will set fire to Egypt; Pelusium shall be in great agony; Thebes shall be breached, and Memphis shall face enemies by day.
-16 "I will set a fire in Egypt; Sin will writhe in anguish; Thebes will be breached, And Memphis will have distresses daily.
+30:16 AV ESV LSV 16 And I will set fire in 16 And I will set fire to Egypt; 16 "I will set a fire in Egypt; Egypt: Sin shall have great Pelusium shall be in great Sin will writhe in anguish; pain, and No shall be rent agony; Thebes shall be Thebes will be breached, asunder, and Noph shall breached, and Memphis shall And Memphis will have have distresses daily. face enemies by day. distresses daily.

-[&]quot;Sin" The ESV has "Pelusium".
+"Sin" The ESV has "Pelusium".